AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 We acknowledge, Lord, that whatever we do needs to be in accordance with Your plan and purposes, knowing that You go before us to prepare the hearts of those we meet.
 We thank You that we do not venture out alone, but go with the Holy Spirit.
 May we therefore do all these things to further the Kingdoom and for Your glory alone.
 In Jesus Name we pray, Amen.

-And now I will ask you to open your Bibles as MarJo comes to bring us today's second reading from second Samuel.
+And now I will ask MarJo to bring us today's reading from second Samuel.